kandekore/cheatsheets/deploy-mern-app.md

 That’s it!
 These commands cover the most common tasks in a typical MERN deployment workflow with PM2 and Nginx.
 ```

-Simply rename the file to something like `mern-deployment-cheat-sheet.md` to keep it in markdown format.